-Universal LightProbes™ offer a unique Two-part Solution that provides quick and easy customization for your specific LED color and intensity test applications.
+Universal LightProbes™ offer a unique Two-part Solution with an S2 Sensor assembled with your choice of Fiber-Optic Probe, providing a quick and easy customization for your specific LED color and intensity test applications.

 Type of Test

 Single Color only: Unicolor Digital Sensors (no intensity output)

 Serial Digital Output and USB Interface: choose Spectra USB Sensor